ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.fahrplan/README.md

 | Setting                     | Description
 |-----------------------------|---
-| Provider                    |  Selection of public transport provider, currently DB, ÖBB and SBB
+| Provider                    |  Selection of public transport provider, currently DB and ÖBB
 | Update interval             |  Interval for updates of the routes in minutes
 | Mark delayed after Delay in |  Define minutes after a delay should be marked as delay, per default a delay is marked when the delay is larger than one minute
 | Color for on time           |  Color for confirmed on time